vtsionis/zman/README.md

 Why another Zsh plugin manager when there are plenty of excellent options to choose from?
 Well, why not!
 This started as (and still is) a personal project to figure out the internal mechanisms of Zsh and its ecosystem.
 After moving away from `oh-my-zsh` and trying out a plethora of Zsh plugin managers, it was about time to create my own.
 A couple of hours and beers later, `Zman` was created!

-*Note:* This is still more of a personal quest rather than a production-ready Zsh plugin manager.
+*NOTE:* This is still more of a personal quest rather than a production-ready Zsh plugin manager.
 Don't shout too much at me if you find it inefficient or notice that I'm approaching things in a wrong way. **You've been warned!**

-<span style="color:orange">NOTE:</span> `<ZMAN_DIR>` will refer to the installation path of `Zman` and not to any defined/expected environment variable.
+*NOTE 2:* `<ZMAN_DIR>` will refer to the installation path of `Zman` and not to any defined/expected environment variable.

 ## Prerequisites